 - Mezzanine: Yummy Thai-Mexican fusion cuisine.
 Located close to Mi Amor.

 - Moro at Habitas

 - Mur Mur: They have amazing cocktails and food.
 We really enjoy people watching from their sidewalk table.

 - Posada Margherita: Has the best handmade pasta in Tulum and is one of our favorites!
-A must visit if you love Italian food.
+A must-visit if you love Italian food.

 - Antojitos La Chiapaneca: This is a MUST if you’re new to Tulum.
 Amazing and unforgettable al pastor and carne asada tacos topped with optional fried cheese.
-We also LOVED their salbutes, which is a fried puff taco.
+We also LOVED their salbutes, which is a puffy fried taco.
 SO FREAKING GOOD!
 Add this as a must-visit to your list.